 Southeastern Illinois College is committed to providing a safe learning and working environment for its students and staff.
-The College has established a National Incident Management System (NIMS) compliant Campus Emergency Operations Plan which is accessible through our website, www.sic.edu.
-See the TALON Student Handbook for detailed procedures for the most common emergency scenarios.
+The College has established a National Incident Management System (NIMS) compliant Campus Emergency Operations Plan which is accessible through our website, www.sic.edu. .
 For further assistance, contact Security (ext.
 2911), the Executive Dean of Student Services Office (ext.
 2401 or 2400), or the Business Office (ext.
 2510).